He predicted the dark side of the Internet 30 years ago. Why did no one listen?

 “I’m seeing things Phil wrote about in the 90s being said today as though they’re new ideas,” said Christine Borgman, a professor of information studies at UCLA who helped recruit Agre for his professorship at the school.

 The Washington Post sent a message to Agre’s last known email address.
 It bounced back.
-Attempts to contact his sister were unsuccessful.
+Attempts to contact his sister and other family members were unsuccessful.
 A dozen former colleagues and friends had no idea where Agre is living today.
 Some said that, as of a few years ago, he was living somewhere around Los Angeles.

 Federal study confirms racial bias of many facial-recognition systems, casts doubt on their expanding use